 1.15 Additional Clauses

 [[This section may be used for agency-specific clauses that are not included elsewhere in the RFP.
 Sections 1.15.1 - 1.15.5 are specific to IT solicitations.
-Section 1.15.6 pertains to purchasing environmentally preferred products and services that include IT.
-Section 1.15.7 should be included in all solicitations.
 If sections are inapplicable or added, delete and renumber sections accordingly.]]

 The Contractor is subject to the requirements in this section and shall flow down the provisions of Sections 1.15.1 – 1.15.5 (or the substance thereof) in all subcontracts.